 In support of the financial health objectives in Bonneville's Strategic and Financial Plans, Bonneville has issued (i) a policy to reduce Bonneville's total debt compared to assets (the "Leverage Policy") and (ii) a refinement to Bonneville's existing Financial Reserves Policy to establish possible rate actions when financial reserve levels fall below a certain threshold.
 The Leverage Policy and Financial Reserves Policy are implemented through Bonneville's rate development process.
-Just prior to each rate period, Bonneville will evaluate current leverage ratios and forecast leverage ratios for the next rate period using the best available information.
+Prior to each rate period, Bonneville will evaluate current leverage ratios and forecast leverage ratios for the next rate period using the best available information.
 The Administrator may choose to maintain or reduce the leverage of either of its business lines through various actions, including taking rate action.
-If the Administrator chooses rate action, Bonneville would propose in its rate case to include additional revenue financing or the payment of additional debt in an effort to make progress towards the leverage ratio targets.